Structural Health Monitoring with Piezoelectric Wafer Active Sensors

 - Language: English

-- In-depth coverage of the underlying theory of piezoelectricity, vibration, and wave propagation alongside experimental techniques fostering a well-rounded understanding of this interdisciplinary topic
+- Includes in-depth coverage of the underlying theory of piezoelectricity, vibration, and wave propagation alongside experimental techniques

 - Features step-by-step guidance on the use of piezoelectric wafer active sensors to detect and quantify damage in structures, including clear information on how to interpret sensor signal patterns

-- Updates to this edition include real-world numerical and modeling examples in each chapter, and the introduction of new topics and techniques such as flexural vibration energy of a beam, Rayleigh waves, Lamb waves, Helmholtz equations, and the hybrid local field method
+- Updates on real-world numerical and modeling examples in each chapter, along with the introduction of new topics and techniques such as flexural vibration energy of a beam, Rayleigh waves, Lamb waves, Helmholtz equations, and the hybrid local field method

 Graduate students, postdocs, and researchers in civil engineering and aerospace industry